Earl F. Gohl

 ARC Federal Co-Chair

-Earl F. Gohl was unanimously confirmed as federal co-chair of the Appalachian Regional Commission (ARC) by the U.S. Senate on March 10, 2010.
-He is the eleventh federal co-chair to be appointed since the Commission was established by an act of Congress in 1965.
+Earl F. Gohl was confirmed as the eleventh federal co-chair of the Appalachian Regional Commission (ARC) by the U.S. Senate in March 2010.
+As federal co-chair, Gohl oversees hundreds of ARC investments in community-based projects contributing to the economic growth of the Region.

 In his Senate confirmation hearing, Gohl stated that his objective as ARC federal co-chair would be to ensure that each federal dollar expended by the Commission was "an investment in the economic future of Appalachian families that will generate a return for American taxpayers."